shayokdutta/surgery_records/README.md

 This repository serves as the central archive for all surgical procedures, checklists, and completed animal logs.
 It hosts the [Surgical Records Website](https://shayokdutta.github.io/surgery_records/) for easy access to templates and guides.

+I believe strongly in **Open Science**, and this project is one of many ways I demonstrate my commitment to transparency and reproducibility in research.
+If you find this approach useful, feel free to adapt these protocols and follow the workflow instructions below to build your own system.

 ## 🔄 The Surgical Workflow

 This workflow ensures that handwritten logs from the iPad are automatically backed up to Google Drive and permanently archived in version control.